MicrosoftDocs/azure-docs/articles/active-directory-b2c/manage-custom-policies-with-powershell.md

 ---
 title: Manage custom policies with PowerShell
 titleSuffix: Azure AD B2C
-description: "Use the Azure Active Directory (Azure AD) PowerShell cmdlet for programmatic management of your Azure AD B2C custom policies.
-Create, read, update, and delete custom policies with PowerShell."
+description: Use the Azure Active Directory (Azure AD) PowerShell cmdlet for programmatic management of your Azure AD B2C custom policies.
+Create, read, update, and delete custom policies with PowerShell.
 author: mmacy
 manager: celestedg

 ms.service: active-directory
 ms.workload: identity
 ms.topic: conceptual
-ms.date: 01/10/2020
+ms.date: 02/14/2020
 ms.author: marsma
 ms.subservice: B2C
 ---

 # Manage Azure AD B2C custom policies with Azure PowerShell

-Whether you're doing one-off custom policy management in your Azure AD B2C tenant or adding it your continuous integration/continuous delivery (CI/CD) pipeline, PowerShell is a powerful tool you can use for performing and automating management tasks.

-In this article, you learn how to use the Azure AD PowerShell module to interactively:
+Azure PowerShell provides several cmdlets for command line- and script-based custom policy management in your Azure AD B2C tenant.
+Learn how to use the Azure AD PowerShell module to:

 * List the custom policies in an Azure AD B2C tenant
 * Download a policy from a tenant